LamaIhab/booking-app-laravel/README.txt

 3) run 'php artisan migrate' to create tables needed for project.

-4) run 'php artisan db:seed' to populate database with initial data (you can also use import.sql as a dump file for database provided in repo)
+4) run 'php artisan db:seed' to populate database with initial data (you can also use bookingdump.sql as a dump file for database provided in repo)

 5) run 'php artisan jwt:secret' to create jwt secret key (for authentication) that will be saved automatically in .env file